digital-futures-academy/airport-challenge/README.md

 ## How to run the tests
 --------------------------------------
 - Run tests using `npm test` or `node specRunner`
+- All tests are disabled by default
+- To enable a test, go to the relevant file in the `specs` directory and change `test.xit` to `test.it`
+- To disable a test, change `test.xit` to `test.it`

 ### **Acceptance Criteria**
 --------------------------------------